AbdulkareemAliu/BookFinder/README.md

 The embedding model was finetuned using this dataset https://www.kaggle.com/datasets/elvinrustam/books-dataset and randomly generated queries (details in main/finetune_embedding_model)

 ### Query system
 main/book_search.py is a script that allows you to make queries through the terminal and main/main.py allows you to make queries with speech.
-Both systems allow you to specify the method you would like to make searches with as well as the minimum similarity threshold needed in your results.
+Both systems allow you to specify the method you would like to make searches, the minimum similarity threshold needed in your results, and the maximum number of results to return.